AUTHOR Juan Bastidas

 Clients can arrange to dive with the dive shop and we can provide transportation to and from the shop.

-Guests can also extend their stay before or after an Ecoventura cruise, for example in San Cristobal, or combine a diving week on the Sky with a non-diving cruise to focus on land-based and non-diving excursions aboard the Theory, Origin or Letty.
+Guests can also extend their stay before or after an Ecoventura cruise, for example in San Cristobal, or combine a diving week on the Galapagos Sky with a non-diving cruise to focus on land-based and non-diving excursions aboard the Theory, Origin or Letty.

-Finally, we asked Amy what her favourite memory of diving in the Galapagos is.
+Finally, we asked Amy what her favorite memory of diving in the Galapagos is.
 “For me, the most incredible thing I see are the smiles behind the regulators on our guests’ faces, and seeing newer divers experience the magic of the Galapagos underwater for the first time.
 The excitement in their eyes behind their masks, or hearing the cheering underwater when amazing animals are swimming by them!
 The experience is moving and powerful – watching our divers take it all in is just the best for me!”.

 If you have any questions please get in touch with us today – we look forward to welcoming you on board.